VictorHJD/exercise-cf-intervention/README.md

-# Project: Nutitional and activity intervention on patients with cytic-fibrosis
+# Project: Nutitional and activity intervention on patients with cystic-fibrosis

 ## Repository structure: